moinejf/abc2svg/README.md

   where ABC rendering is needed (in `<script src=` tags).

 - `abcemb-1.js`
-  This script is to be used in (X)HTML pages with the core.
+  This script is to be used with the core in (X)HTML files.
   It replaces the ABC sequences by SVG images of the music (the ABC sequences start on `X:` or `%abc` at start of line, and stop on any ML tag).
   See the
   [%%beginml documentation](http://moinejf.free.fr/abcm2ps-doc/beginml.xhtml)
   for an example.
+  When the URL of the (X)HTML file ends with '#' followed by a string, only the tunes containing this string are displayed.

 - `abcdoc-1.js`
   This script is also to be used in (X)HTML pages with the core.
   Mainly used for ABC documentation, it lets the ABC source sequences in the page before the SVG images.
-  See the
+  See the source of
   [abcm2ps/abc2svg features](http://moinejf.free.fr/abcm2ps-doc/features.xhtml)
   for an example.